 How to Drink, Have Fun AND Lose Weight

 If you’re serious about losing weight or maintaining a healthy lifestyle, you may think you have to go into “strict diet mode” and cut out alcohol completely.
 So, you reluctantly trade happy hours for nights in front of the TV.
 After all, it’s the only surefire way to drop pounds, right?
 Wrong.
-“If you enjoy social drinking, there’s no reason to abstain from alcohol just because you are on a diet,” says registered dietician Tanya Zuckerbrot, M.S., RD, and creator of the best-selling “The F-Factor Diet.”
+“If you enjoy social drinking, there’s no reason to abstain from alcohol just because you are on a diet,” says creator of the best-selling “The F-Factor Diet,” registered dietician Tanya Zuckerbrot, M.S., RD.
 “In fact, depriving yourself can set you back far more than a glass of wine ever could.”
 So if you want to grab a drink, go for it.
 Here are 10 ways you can imbibe without derailing your diet.

 Ditch drinks with multiple liquors or high-calorie mixers.
 A Long Island Iced Tea has a whopping 280 calories and 33 grams of carbs, and a Cosmopolitan has 260 calories and 16 grams of carbs.
-Instead, opt for a vodka and soda (or a lower-calorie vodka) with a splash of grapefruit or cranberry juice, which has only about 100 calories and two grams of carbs.
+Instead, opt for a vodka and soda, (or choose a lower-calorie vodka and mix it with a splash of grapefruit or cranberry juice), which has only about 100 calories and two grams of carbs.
 Or you could order tequila on the rocks with lime, which has 96 calories and no carbs.
 If you prefer something sweeter -- minus the extra calories -- vanilla vodka with Sprite Zero, which has 92 calories and 1 gram of carbs, just might do the trick.

 Kicking off the day with mimosas or Bloody Marys?
 Yes, please!
 But will they wreck your day’s worth of calories?
 While both have about 125 calories, a Bloody Mary -- made from vodka, tomato juice, Worcestershire sauce, horseradish and Tabasco -- is more diet-friendly because it contains seven grams of carbohydrates.
 Meanwhile, one mimosa, comprised of orange juice and champagne, contains 125 calories and 19 grams of carbohydrates.
 But both have some health benefits: The tomato juice in a Bloody Mary contains lycopene, which is a powerful antioxidant that helps fight free radicals.
 And the champagne in mimosas has antioxidants from the grape skins that it’s made from as well as vitamin C and potassium from the orange juice.